-Case MetaVR: Using Eye Tracking for Pilot Performance Review
+Case MVRsimulation: Using Eye Tracking for Pilot Performance Review

 In live pilot training exercises, the instructor can only assess the training mission based on its outcome.
 A lot of the subtle actions and reactions of the trainee can remain in the dark.
 For example – is the pilot's attention where needed during critical nanoseconds?